 - Hearing aid: A hearing aid amplifies sounds coming into the ear.
 Hearing aids can help some children with ANSD, especially when used with an FM system.
 Hearing aids used alone do not help kids with ANSD because they only make the disorganized sound louder.

 - Cochlear implant: A cochlear implant is an option for some kids with ANSD.
 This surgically placed device bypasses the parts of the ear that are not working properly.
 It stimulates the hearing nerve directly.
 With training and therapy, kids with a cochlear implant can learn to hear and speak well.

 Besides using assistive listening devices, kids with ANSD may learn visual communication skills, such as:

-- American Sign Language (ASL) is a special language with a grammar, vocabulary, and syntax all its own.
-ASL is meant to be used in place of spoken language.
+- Sign Language is a special language with a grammar, vocabulary, and syntax all its own.
+It is meant to be used in place of spoken language.

-- Cued Speech is a technique where hand shapes are placed in positions around the mouth.
-The person watching the speaker can use these hand cues to tell the difference between speech sounds that look the same on the face.
+- Cued Speech is a technique where the speaker makes hand gestures around their mouth.
+The person watching the speaker uses these hand cues to tell the difference between lip movements that look the same (such as "b" and "p").
 Cued speech can be used in any language and can be very useful for bilingual families.

 - Signing Exact English (SEE) is a sign system that matches exactly what is spoken in English.
-It includes many signs from ASL, but its sentence structure and grammar are taken from English.
+It includes sign language, but its sentence structure and grammar are taken from English.

 Cued Speech and SEE directly translate what's being said.
 Both are meant to be used with spoken language to help people understand anything they can't comprehend through lip reading.